vitkl/ParetoTI/README.md

   theme_bw()
 ```

-### Development and further updates
+### Development and further improvements

-It is currently under development and enables only polytope fitting and statistical significance tests.
-Other analyses, in particular, models of feature enrichment at archetype will be included later.
+It is currently under development and enables polytope fitting, statistical significance test by permutation, evaluating variance in vertex position by bootstraping, feature enrichment at archetype using the first derivative of Generalised Additive Model, measuring gene set activities in each cell with subsequent enrichment at archetype.

+Key improvement that can be made is an implementation of PCHA algorhitm in c++ and for sparse matrices.
 Alternative methods for polytope fitting will be considered such as SPAMS implemented in c++ used via R interface: https://www.stat.berkeley.edu/~yuansi.chen/demo/demo.html, https://arxiv.org/pdf/1405.6472.pdf, http://spams-devel.gforge.inria.fr/downloads.html